ElectricImp-CSE/SalesForceCellularAssetTracker/README.md

     - *UBLOX_ASSISTNOW_TOKEN* value should be updated with your u-blox Assist Now authorization token
     - *SF_CONSUMER_KEY* value should be updated with your Salesforce connected app's consumer key
     - *SF_CONSUMER_SECRET* value should be updated with your Salesforce connected app's consumer secret
+- If using the JWT Authentication flow you will need to update these *builderSettings* as well:
     - *SF_JWT_PVT_KEY* value should be updated with the contents of the private key file generated with openssl in the [JWT Auth Flow Generate Certificate](#generate-certificate).
 NOTE: This file may need to be altered slightly so the contents become a single line separated with the new line char `\n` instead of a multi-line string
     - *SF_USERNAME* value should be updated with the account username that matches your connected app's account permissions